Evolver90/Rnavpkg/intro_blog_post.md

 John has been interested in working on wrappers, packages that call other, related packages for a common set of tasks.
 With a unified wrapper package, a user only has to learn one API but then can use many different implementations for a certain task.
 John has been particularly involved in [numerical optimization techniques](https://nashjc.wordpress.com/2016/11/20/choosing-which-method-to-use-for-optimizating-functions/) and presented possibilities there and beyond.

+More generally, and as the session revealed in the breakout discussion, there are opportunities to merge either packages or their functionality.
+The key issues require, however, human cooperation and some give and take in a realm where egos can take precedence over the efficiency of the R ecosystem.

+There were also suggestions that can be interpreted as the unification of the presentation of packages.
+Overlapping with the "guidance" and "search" themes, these ideas seek to provide selective presentations of packages.

 ## Guidance

 Julia explored resources that exist to guide users to packages for certains tasks.
 R users can turn to long-established resources like [CRAN Task Views](https://cran.r-project.org/web/views/), or newer options under current development such as the [packagemetrics](https://ropensci.org/blog/blog/2017/06/27/packagemetrics) package or the [CRANsearcher](https://github.com/RhoInc/CRANsearcher) RStudio add-in.
 Julia [organized a survey](https://app.doopoll.co/poll/FGZqTL7vpaaCgpWCM/live-results) before useR about how R users learn about R packages that informed our discussion.